hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_6000/index.md

 ### Persistent Volume

 Create a `PV` referencing an existing 10GiB volume on the array, replace `.spec.csi.volumeHandle` with the array volume ID.
+The volume ID can be retrieved from the array web interface URLs when a linked volume name is hovered.
+I.e in the URL `https://my-array/manage/storage/volume/0655a648f954b5cddb0000000000000000000002a7` the last path element is the volume ID.

 !!! warning
     If a filesystem can't be detected on the device a new filesystem will be created.
 If the volume contains data, make sure the data reside in a whole device filesystem.